-The big omissions here, of course, are Netflix and Amazon.
-If you were hoping for them all to live alongside each other in televisual harmony, you’d be very much mistaken.
+The big omission here is Amazon Prime Video.
 For that, you’ll want to opt for the Roku Streaming Stick, though it costs more than twice the price of the Smart Stick at the time of writing.

 Now TV Smart Stick – Performance